dudung/ptext/docs/log.md

 # Log
 Changes in developing pText are put here, while testing features for a post is in the [posts](blog).

+## 0.0.8/20200506-1
+Found information that conversion from integer with leading zeros could introduce error while drawing in canvas.
+It can not be understood yet.
+This version 0.0.8 still uses canvas coordinate.
+Add field of ``version`` to differ versions.
+An example without leading zeros of square signal is [here](2020/05/06/ptext-first-plot.html).

+Another information from [here](2020/05/06/ptext-first-plot.html), that title in a post can be styled but without space, e.g. ``pText 1<sup style='font-size:60%;'>st</sup> plot``.

 ## 0.0.8/20200505-5
 Make examples of emoji in [a post](2020/05/05/emoji.html).